-I am a Ph.D student in Cheriton School of Computer Science, University of Waterloo.
-My current research area is input technology of mobile devices.
-I’m supervised by Prof. Daniel Vogel in Human-Computer Interaction lab.
+I finished my PhD in Cheriton School of Computer Science, University of Waterloo, supervised by Prof. Daniel Vogel in Human-Computer Interaction lab.
+Currently, I am employed as a senior HCI researcher under contract at Huawei Canada.

-I received a Master’s degree from the Graduate Institute of Networking and Multimedia, National Taiwan University, where I completed my master thesis in the imLab and was advised by Prof. Yi-Ping, Hung.
+Before my PhD, I received a Master’s degree from the Graduate Institute of Networking and Multimedia, National Taiwan University, where I completed my master thesis of driver assistance system in the imLab and was advised by Prof. Yi-Ping, Hung.

 I was a software engineer in the Garmin Corporation (Taiwan) for Research and Development for three years.
 I worked in embedded fitness team and developed High-Level software for runner watch (FR30, FR35, FR735XT, FR935), cycling computer (Edge Explore 1000) and Varia Vision.